 What is a TPM?
 Windows 11 Requirements

-6 years after the release of Windows 10, Microsoft has introduced its next generation of software, Windows 11.
-This software was released earlier this year and introduced some great new features, including the ability to customize multiple desktops - e.g., one for work, one for personal use – integrated android apps and better virtual desktop support.
+6 years after the release of Windows 10, Microsoft has introduced their next generation of software, Windows 11.
+This software was released earlier this year and introduced some great new features, including the ability to customise multiple desktops - e.g., one for work, one for personal use – integrated android apps and better virtual desktop support.

 However, along with these new features comes some very specific system requirements, including the need for a TPM or Trusted Platform Module.

 A TPM is a secure cryptoprocessor designed to protect your PC against malware and hackers; it is often considered a security alarm for your computer.
 Cryptographic keys are impossible for a hacker to modify unless they are known in advance and so is more secure than many software security measures.